CodingAbdullah/Polygon-Wallet-Dashboard/README.md

 # Matic-Wallet-Dashboard
-A descriptive web app, detailing the history of all transactions including all different kinds of ERC transactions.
+A descriptive web app, detailing the history of all transactions including all different kinds of ERC transactions for the Polygon L2 blockchain.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
-This is a <b>minified</b> version of the original [Dashboard](https://ethwdashboard.xyz) and will be linked to it.
+This is a <b>minified</b> version of the original Ethereum [Dashboard](https://ethereumdashboard.dev) and will be linked to it.

 <br />